JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Create Colony

-Add the following code below the `createToken` example:
+Add the following below the `createToken` example:

 ```js